somyakantdash/Rivalz-Ai-Node-Run-Full-Guide/README.md

 sudo apt install -y nodejs
 ```

-3️⃣Check NodeJs & NPM version it's showing or not (If not Showing then install again)
+3️⃣ Check NodeJs & NPM version it's showing or not (If not Showing then install again)
 ```
 node -v
 ```